bndissanayaka/to-do-list-reactjs/README.md

       2. List the todos in a table with pagination. => Half Completed
       3. When click on a todo item, show the details in a popup using this
          API: https://jsonplaceholder.typicode.com/todos/<id>.
-Id should be passed in dynamically for the API based on the clicked item. => Not Completed
+Id should be passed in dynamically for the API based on the clicked item. => Completed (passed raw data dynamically to the child component instead of retriving data again through the API)
 4. When click on “Logout”, direct the user to the Login screen.=> Completed

 Please note that in the answers I attempted implementing the pagination using react-paginate library but got an error of reading null while iteration over the array to map table items.
 Hence that part was commented.